GENI-NSF/geni-tools/README-omni.txt

 Retrieve a manifest RSpec describing the resources contained by the named entities, e.g. a single slice or a set of the slivers in a slice.
 This listing and description should be sufficiently descriptive to allow experimenters to use the resources.
-For listing contents of a slice in APIv1 or 2, or to get the Ad of available resources at an AM, use ListResources().
+For listing contents of a slice in APIv1 or 2, or to get the Advertisement of available resources at an AM, use ListResources().

  * Sample usage:
-  * Describe at 1 Aggregate, getting the Manifest RSpec in GENI v3 RSpec format omni.py -a http://myaggregate/url -V3 describe myslice
+  * Describe at 1 Aggregate, getting the Manifest RSpec in GENI v3 RSpec format `omni.py -a http://myaggregate/url -V3 describe myslice`

-  * Describe from 2 aggregates, saving the results in a specific file, with the aggregate name (constructed from the URL) inserted into the filename: omni.py -a http://myaggregate/url -a http://another/aggregate -V3 -o --outputfile AdRSpecAt%a.xml describe myslice
+  * Describe from 2 aggregates, saving the results in a specific file, with the aggregate name (constructed from the URL) inserted into the filename:
+    `omni.py -a http://myaggregate/url -a http://another/aggregate -V3 \
+        -o --outputfile AdRSpecAt%a.xml describe myslice`

-  * Describe 2 slivers from a particular aggregate omni.py -a http://myaggregate/url -V3 describe myslice -u urn:publicid:IDN:myam+sliver+sliver1 -u urn:publicid:IDN:myam+sliver+sliver2
+  * Describe 2 slivers from a particular aggregate `omni.py -a http://myaggregate/url -V3 describe myslice \
+    	    -u urn:publicid:IDN:myam+sliver+sliver1 \
+    	    -u urn:publicid:IDN:myam+sliver+sliver2`

 Argument is a slice name, naming the slice whose contents will be described.
 Lists contents and state on 1+ aggregates and prints the result to stdout or to a file.